Russ Haslage sitting in the captain's chair

 Russ Haslage poses with some of the memorabilia housed at Federation Headquarters. (photo by Ken Blaze)

-But his closest relationship has been with Nichelle Nichols, who portrayed Lt.
+But his closest relationship has been with the late Nichelle Nichols, who portrayed Lt.
 Uhura on the original show and ensuing movies.
 The first time he met her, she gave him her phone number and her mother’s phone number as well, in case he ever needed to track her down.

-When they stop in they’ll find memorabilia, from antiques tied to the original show to the latest Funko Pops and other actions figures.
+When they visitors stop in to Federation Headquarters they’ll find memorabilia, from antiques tied to the original show to the latest Funko Pops and other actions figures.
 Much of it came from a member of the Federation who had a store selling “Star Trek” memorabilia in Columbus known as Starbase.
 When the store closed, Haslage acquired its contents, but he was looking for a space beyond the storage facility where he kept it all, which brought him to the Federation’s storefront in Huron.
 In addition to the gift shop, there is a host of rooms, each with starship-themed names.
 There’s a galley, a communications center and an emergency airlock (also known as the fire exit in the back).

 “I know it’s going to grow,” Haslage says of the Federation.
 “People don’t know we’re here.”